 3.1.
 Non-allergic, local reaction

-Usually a bumblebee sting leads to a non-allergic, local reaction: swelling, itchiness and redness at the site of the sting, lasting only for a couple of hours.
+Usually a bumblebee sting leads to a non-allergic, local reaction: swelling, itchiness and redness at the site of the sting, lasting for only a couple of hours.
 This can occur directly after the sting, but more generally it starts after some hours.
 The swelling or itching may last for hours or even days.
-In some cases the local reaction may spread somewhat; in that case it usually takes longer for the symptoms to go away.
+In some cases the local reaction may spread somewhat; in this case it usually takes longer for the symptoms to disappear.
 This still counts as a local, non-allergic reaction.

 3.1.1.
 Treatment of a non-allergic, local reaction